mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group-create-exception.md

 ---
-title: "ActivationGroupCreateException class | QSYS API Reference Guide"
+title: "ActivationGroupCreateException class"
 description: "The exception that is thrown when an activation could not be found or created. "
-last_modified_at: 2024-07-09T17:00:49Z
+last_modified_at: 2024-07-29T23:19:52Z
 ---

 The exception that is thrown when an activation could not be found or created.